linxiaow/blasterGame/README_[linxiaow].txt

 3. add transition words and music

-4. Smoothen the movement of ship

-5. Disable move and fire at the same time
+4. Disable move and fire at the same time by using preventDefault

-6. cannot press L too quick. wait until the animation pass
+5. cannot press L too quick. wait until the animation pass. add a isTransition varibale